Renters' Rights Bill Hub for Letting Agents

 CEO, Goodlord

-Trending Renters' Rights Bill blogs
+Trending Renters' Rights Act blogs

-If a Section 21 notice has been served before the Renters' Rights Bill is enacted, landlords will have up to two months after the commencement date to apply to the court, as long as the notice is still within its six-month validity period.
+If a Section 21 notice has been served before the Renters' Rights Act is enacted, landlords will have up to two months after the commencement date to apply to the court, as long as the notice is still within its six-month validity period.

 The Government has the power to dictate the format of tenancy agreements and is expected to introduce a new standardised agreement that incorporates elements of the current tenancy agreement and the "How to Rent" guide.
 It's unclear whether existing tenancy agreements will need to be redrafted immediately, and there may be a grace period for transitioning to the new format.